Borani Banjan - Afghan Eggplant Dish

 Serves well with

-toasted pita bread
+whole wheat pita bread

 Make your own

 - Peel the eggplants.
 Cut them through the middle horizontally and then slice them into 1 cm thick planks.
 Heat the oil in a sauté pan over high heat.

-- There should be leftover oil after frying the eggplant.
-For the following steps, we will need ¼ cup (60 ml) of oil.
-If there is more than that in the pan, carefully scoop some oil out.
-If there is less than that, add a bit more oil to the pan.
+- There should be leftover oil in the pan after frying the eggplant.
+For the following steps, we will need ¼ cup (60 ml) of oil*.
+Reduce the temperature to medium.
+Add the garlic (careful as it may splatter).
+Cook until fragrant and golden, about 30 seconds.
+Stir throughout.

 - Add the green pepper, chopped tomatoes, tomato paste, turmeric, and salt.
 Stir and cook for another 1 - 2 minutes.

-- Drop the heat to medium-low, and then place the sliced onion over the sauce in a single layer.
+- Drop the heat to medium-low.
+Place the sliced onion over the sauce in a single layer.
 Then lay half the eggplant over the onions, layer the tomato slices over that, and finish with the remaining eggplant slices.
 Cover the pan and cook until the onions are soft, about 20 minutes**.

 - Finish with another drizzle of yogurt sauce, dried mint, and paprika powder for garnish.
 Serve with bread and enjoy!

-- ** If you'd prefer to use less oil, try our Kichaloo Banjan recipe.
+- †If you'd prefer to use less oil, try our "Kichaloo Banjan" recipe.

-- This dish is best the day it's made, but it can be stored separately from the yogurt sauce and kept in an airtight container in the fridge for up to 3 days.
+- Store leftover Banjan and yogurt sauce separately in airtight containers in the fridge for up to 3 days.